tasmota/docs/docs/Displays.md

 `:H`

-Header line describes the main features of the display (comma seperated, no spaces allowed)
+Header line describes the main features of the display (comma separated, no spaces allowed)

 1. name
 2. x size in pixels